TykTechnologies/tyk-k8s-demo/src/deployments/k6-traffic-sim/README.md

-## K6 Traffic Generator
+## K6 Traffic Simulator
 This deployment generates some traffic through Tyk to demo analytics.

 ### Requirements
-This deployment requires the installation of the `tyk-operator` and the `httpbin` API.
-Both of which can be deployed using the following deployment options:
+This deployment will install the `tyk-operator` and the `httpbin` API as requirements.
 - [operator](../operator)
 - [operator-httpbin](../operator-httpbin)